 The Importance of Baby Teeth

 Everyone knows that baby teeth eventually fall out so it can be easy to think that they don’t matter.
 Quite the contrary actually.
-Baby teeth, or primary teeth, are key to a child’s health and development.
+Baby teeth, or , are key to a child’s health and development.
+They require both at-home attention in the form of brushing and flossing as well as in-office teeth cleanings from our Hudsonville family dentist.

 Humans develop two sets of teeth: primary (baby) and secondary (adult).
 The first round of teeth amount to 20 total and are small in size.
 When a child is about 6 years old, they will begin to lose their erupted baby teeth in order to make room for 32 permanent teeth waiting underneath the gum line.